webcrumbs/javascript-crumbs/chapters/functions/Readme.md

 };
 ```

-In JavaScript, functions are objects:
-they can be assigned to variables and passed to other functions;
-they have properties and methods.

 ## Invoking functions

 In order to make use of a function, you need to call it (invoke it).